 If you’re human, there’s a 50-50% chance you drink coffee.
 If you’re here, there’s almost a 100% chance that you are doing it at this very moment and want to find more about the precious cup of black gold in your hands.

 Today, we’ll be looking at some of the most interesting coffee statistics out there.
 As society begins to recover from the pandemic, we will need these stats as an inspiration for a coffee-fueled 2021.

 So, sit back, enjoy your coffee, and keep reading!

-- When it comes to Brazil, coffee production statistics show that it is number one in coffee exports, occupying 40% of the market.
+- When it comes to Brazil, coffee production statistics show that it is number one in coffee exports, covering 40% of the market.

 - Most independent coffee shops (50% and 74%) fail in the first five years.

-1. When it comes to Brazil, coffee production statistics show that it is number one in coffee exports, occupying 40% of the market.
+1. When it comes to Brazil, coffee production statistics show that it is number one in coffee exports, covering 40% of the market.

 Brazil has been in the coffee export business for a whole 150 years and has never been overtaken as the top producer.